Hudson Theatre: Development and opening

 In January 1902, Harris formed the Henry B. Harris Company to lease the site from Heye.
 That March, Heye filed plans with the New York City Department of Buildings (DOB) to develop a theater and six-story office structure on the site.
 J. B. McElfatrick was listed as the architect of record, though the permit only concerned structural elements and fire escapes.
 Work on the theater began on April 2, 1902, with the Ranald H. MacDonald Construction Company as general contractor.
 The Pennsylvania Electric Equipment Company was hired to construct a power plant for the theater.
-That August, Charles Frohman was hired to select productions for the theatre during the following five years.
+That August, Charles Frohman was hired to select productions for the theater during the following five years.
 The original plans had called for a ten-story office building to accompany the theater, but it was never built.
 By January 1903, Israels & Harder had submitted revised plans for the theater.
 Architectural and theatrical publications continued to refer to McElfatrick as the architect until early 1904.

 Actors Robert Edeson and Alice Fischer formally christened the theater as the Hudson Theatre at a ceremony on March 30, 1903.
 The Hudson opened on October 19, 1903, with Ethel Barrymore starring in Cousin Kate.
 Generally, the theater was positively reviewed by both architectural and theatrical critics.
 At the opening, the Times wrote: "No richer and more tasteful theater is to be found short of the splendid Hofburg Theater in Vienna".
 Theatre magazine described the Hudson as being "more than modest externally, yet boasts an auditorium which for beauty of proportions chasteness of coloring, and good taste of equipment, is unsurpassed by any theatre in America".
 Architectural Record wrote that the decorative scheme "errs on the side of understatement", given the grandeur of the interior.

 From its inception, the Hudson Theatre was intended as a venue for "drawing-room comedies".
 Such comedies included The Marriage of Kitty, which in November 1903 became the second production to be hosted at the Hudson.
 The following year, the Hudson hosted Sunday, where Barrymore reportedly first said "That's all there is, there isn't any more", later a popular quip.
 Man and Superman opened at the Hudson in 1905.
 This was the first time that its playwright, George Bernard Shaw, allowed one of his plays to be shown in a different manner than what he originally intended.
 Barrymore returned in 1908 for the production of Lady Frederick.
 The same year, Henry Harris bought the Hudson Theatre from Heye for $700,000.